AvCPC/keenecap/README.md

 ## Description
-This project is designed to interact with a Keenetic router, providing functionalities such as authentication, capturing network traffic, downloading capture files, and using CredSlayer to extract credentials.
+keenecap interacts with Keenetic routers for authentication, network traffic capture, and file management, using CredSlayer for credential extraction.

 ## Installation